Pick and Place Robot Using Forward and Inverse Kinematics

 Planning occurs in the MATLAB Function block Planning and Control/Path Planner highlighted below.
 The planner transitions the robot between three different modes:

 Whenever a mode begins, a trajectory is computed that takes the end effector from its current position to the mode's goal position in a fixed amount of time.
 The trajectory is generated in two stages: first, a third-order polynomial is computed corresponding to the path of the end effector in xyz camera coordinates from its current position to the goal position; second, a fifth-order polynomial is computed which is used to scale the time along the path such that the initial and final velocities and accelerations are all zero.
 A mode transition occurs when the position and velocity of the end effector are sufficiently close to the goal values.
 Given the current time, the planner returns the desired position and velocity of the end effector along the trajectory as well as the desired state of the vacuum.

 Planning and Control Subsystem: Controller

-The Planning and Control/Controller subsystem highlighted below contains a simple PID controller that drives the actual positions and velocities of the actuators to their desired values.
+The Planning and Control/Controller subsystem highlighted below contains a discrete time PID controller that drives the actual positions of the actuators to their desired values.

 To grasp the part, a simple vacuum is modeled between the part and the robot's end effector.
 Whenever the planner commands suction, the vacuum applies a constant force between the center of mass of the part and the tip of the end effector.